 The Ohio Department of Education recognizes the need for parents to be able to communicate with their children’s schools.
 Parents of children with disabilities are in greatest need of this help.

 Created in 1990, the Parent Mentor Project promotes communication between families and schools.
 Parent mentors provide resources, guidance and support to families.
 They work with the schools, families and the community to find the best possible options for the children.

 Currently, there are approximately 75 Parent Mentor Projects in Ohio.
 They serve nearly one-third of the schools and families in Ohio’s school districts.

 Parent mentors provide information and support to families of children with disabilities and their school districts.
-Each mentor is a district employee and also is a parent of child with a disability.
+Each mentor is a district employee and also a parent of a child with a disability.

 What does a Parent Mentor do?

 - Guides families through the special education process;